Downtown Tampa: Encore

 The northern half of downtown is undergoing huge construction projects including retail, condos, and a large grocery store.
-The district, which will fill the gray zone between Downtown and Historic Ybor, will be called "Encore" and will be a "city within a city."
+The district, which will fill the gray zone between Downtown and Historic Ybor, will be called "Encore" and will be a "city within a city".
 A stimulus grant amounting $38 million was secured to help fund the project, the remaining to be derived from private funding.
 It is expected to create thousands of jobs for the area including at least 1,000 permanent ones.
 The district is being created with its African-American heritage in mind, having been built over the site of the former Central Avenue Business District and later Central Park housing project.

 Riverwalk

 The Tampa Riverwalk is a 2.4 mile long walking and biking trail that winds along the edge of Tampa's downtown, running along the Hillsborough River and the Garrison Channel from the Channel District on the southeast end to Waterworks Park to the northwest.
-The Riverwalk's wide pathways, boardwalks, and bridges connect most of Tampa's waterfront parks, attractions, sports and entertainment venues, and hotels, including the Tampa Convention Center, Amalie Arena, the Straz Center, and many others.
+The Riverwalk's wide pathways, boardwalks, and bridges connect most of Tampa's waterfront parks, attractions, sports and entertainment venues, and hotels, including the Tampa Convention Center, Benchmark International Arena, the Straz Center, and many others.

 The idea for the Riverwalk was first proposed by mayor Bill Poe in the mid-1970s as a way to redevelop Tampa's downtown waterfront, which had long been dominated by large warehouses, port facilities, and other industrial uses.
 The project was initiated in 1976 with a short walkway of wooden planks behind old Curtis Hixon Hall.
 However, funding and interest waned, and the project stalled for almost 30 years until mayor Pam Iorio made completing the project a city priority upon taking office in 2003.
 Construction began in phases in the mid-2000s, and the originally planned Riverwalk was completed in 2016, with further extensions to be added on both ends.
 The total cost of the completed project will be about $32 million, with most of the funds coming the city of Tampa along with a $11 million grant from the United States Department of Transportation.